v-nightwolf/nightwolf/docs/linux_questionairs.md

 		b).
 Backup is taken whenever we make change to LVM (create/remove LV/VG) and we can use it to restore to the prior state.

+	51. What is default signal sent by KILL command ?
+	    Hint =>
+		a). singnal 15 (SIGTERM) is sent by default if you do not specify the signal type.

 ##Questions from Github
 A lot more Questions from my [Github page](https://raw.githubusercontent.com/v-nightwolf/nightwolf/main/linux_question_db)